 - Solid wood flooring is made up entirely of wood.
 Typically measuring 3/4″ thick.
 Standard widths begin at 2-1/4” wide and come in many different widths.
 Solid wood flooring can be sanded and refinished numerous times before it becomes too thin, thus compromising its structural integrity if well-maintained solid wood flooring can last for decades.
 Solid wood flooring is not recommended in areas where moisture is prevalent or over radiant heat.

 - Engineered wood flooring is a layered wood product made from a thin veneer of hardwood on top of high-quality plywood.
 The thickness ranges from 3/8″ to 1/2″.
 Widths can go up to 7-1/2″.
 Engineered wood cannot be sanded and re-finished as much as solid wood due to the thin top layer.
 However, engineered flooring can generally be used in places solid wood is not recommended.
-For instance, engineered flooring handles moisture better because of it’s dimensionally stable plywood base.
+For instance, engineered flooring handles moisture better because of its dimensionally stable plywood base.
 Engineered flooring is recommended for use over radiant heat, giving you the look of solid wood flooring with the stability you need.

 There are many different species available for flooring.
 Options include but are not limited to pine, oak, hickory, maple, douglas fir, ash, southern yellow pine, and cherry.
 The harder the wood, the more durable it is.

 Grades & Milling

-Two major factors in the appearance of wood flooring are the lumber’s grade and how it was milled.
+Two significant factors in the appearance of wood flooring are the lumber’s grade and how it was milled.
 Different grades can make each species appear different.
 The color variation, number of knots, and graining patterns may vary.

 Wood Flooring Available

 We offer a variety of wood flooring from many manufacturers, including: